gkiely/safe-install/README.md

 ```

 5. Review the output, then add trusted packages to `package.json`.
 You can also
-enable `blockExoticSubDeps` to fail installs when transitive dependencies point
+enable `blockExoticSubDeps` as a lockfile-level backstop for transitive
-outside the npm registry with `git:`, `file:`, `link:`, or remote tarball URL
+dependencies that point outside the npm registry with `git:`, `file:`, `link:`,
-specifiers.
+or remote tarball URL specifiers.

 ```json
 {